blackpill/tesla-display/_pages/sites.md

 | <a href='/demo-paramount'>Paramount+</a>      | desktop web    | Unsupported   |
 | <a href='/demo-pluto'>Pluto.tv</a>            | desktop web    | Unsupported   |

-app: means we can mirror video in app
+<p>app: means we can mirror video in app</p>
-web: means we can only mirror video using mobile web browser desktop web: means we can only mirror video in desktop site mode using mobile web browser
+<p>web: means we can only mirror video using mobile web browser</p>
+<p>desktop web: means we can only mirror video in desktop site mode using mobile web browser</p>

 ## Video URL that can be casted to Tesla's screen